 I know drilling pocket holes and using pocket hole screws against the grain of the wood is frowned upon.
 But it was still the best, quickest, and easiest way to join the pieces for the stacked sides.
 I also chose to put the 2×4 piece on the bottom purely for a more seamless look on top and so the pocket holes would be hidden under rocks.

-Step 3: Prime and paint the sandbox
+Step 3: Prime and paint the rock box

 It seems weird to prime and paint and this step, but I did.
 Just seemed easier to finish the pieces separately.
 And given the play box is pretty big once it’s assembled, I think I was right.
 I did one coat of primer on each side piece (just to prevent any bleed through from knotty areas), and then one good coat of the outdoor opaque finish.